reddit-diabetes/diabot-1/README.md

 > Diabetes Discord Bot

+## Archived
+This project has been replaced with a newer Java version (also found in the `reddit-diabetes` organization on GitHub).
+The repository has been archived to reflect this status.

 ## Add the bot to your server

 *deploy it yourself, because the bot is slow enough without sharing ;)*